-A natural question arises as to what sort of matrix this model learns.
-We illustrate the impetus for this paper in Fig.~\ref{fig:illustration}.
-At first, we constructed a dataset using analytical solutions with cubic forcing functions, and achieved low train and test error on that space.
-The learned matrix (second row) qualitatively resembles the analytically derived matrix from Green's function (first row).
-On further inspection, the learned matrix is quite far from the ``truth''.
-The key insight is to take extra care on \emph{how} the dataset is constructed.
-In general, the model will appear uninterpretable and fail to generalize to out-of-distribution (OOD) eval datasets.
-However, with careful construction of the dataset (bottom of Fig~ \ref{fig:illustration}), we can actually recover both a full Green's function discretization, $\mA$ and a discretization of the differential operator, $\mL=\mA^{-1}$.
+We show the specific matrices in Fig.~\ref{fig:illustration}.
+We first construct a dataset using analytical solutions with cubic forcing functions, and achieve low train and test error on that space resulting in a learned matrix $\mW_{p=3}$.
+The learned matrix (second row) qualitatively resembles the analytically derived matrix from Green's function (first row), but is quite far from the ``truth'' when we look at the inverse $\mW^{-1}_{p=3}$.
+In general, the model will appear uninterpretable and fail to generalize to out-of-distribution (OOD) datasets.
+However, with careful construction of the dataset (bottom of Fig.~\ref{fig:illustration}), we can recover both a full Green's function discretization, $\mA$, and a discretization of the differential operator, $\mL=\mA^{-1}$.